Recruiting Care Workers from overseas

 Importance of obtaining immigration advice

 Sponsoring workers from overseas is a complex process involving a number of stages, all of which have to be successful, before a worker can come to the UK to start work.
+This is particularly important for care providers given the introduction of the ‘Care Worker Recruitment Requirement’ and the Temporary Shortage list.
+It has becoming increasingly difficult to recruit health and care workers in the occupation codes 6135 and 6136.
 Having legal assistance ensures that all the stages are successful and that there are sufficient compliance systems in place to minimise the risk of the sponsor licence being cancelled, the company being fined and the immigration status of sponsored workers being cancelled.